epfldata/squall/README.markdown

 FROM CUSTOMER join ORDERS on C_CUSTKEY = O_CUSTKEY
 GROUP BY C_MKTSEGMENT
 ```
-Through the Squall API, this query can be written as:
+Through the Squall API, an online distributed query plan can be simply formulated as follows:

 ```java
 ProjectOperator projectionCustomer = new ProjectOperator(new int[]{0, 6});